 You may already know my BizTalk Pipeline Components Extensions Utility Pack project available on GitHub for those who follow me.
-The project is a set of custom pipeline components (libraries) with several custom pipeline components that can be used in received and sent pipelines, which will extend BizTalk’s out-of-the-box pipeline capabilities.
+The project is a set of custom pipeline components (libraries) that can be used in received and sent pipelines, extending BizTalk’s out-of-the-box pipeline capabilities.

-This month my team and I update this project with another new component: ODBC File Decoder Pipeline Component.
+This month, my team and I updated this project with another new component: the ODBC File Decoder Pipeline Component.

 ODBC File Decoder Pipeline Component